 Student ID

-Clothing for the Inca Trail hike
+What to Pack for the Inca Trail - Clothing

 Bring around 5 or 6 undergarments.
 You should always bring an extra set, as you might use more than 1 in the day if it gets wet.
 One or two different ones will be enough, as you must save room for others.
 Sports underwear is better; bring sports bras.